Taking your dog for a walk around the block could cause him to contract a fatal and contagious disease …

 - Veterinary Clinic (the most likely place to be exposed to parvo)

 Instead, keep your puppy close to home.
 Socialize him around the neighborhood.
-Wait to visit parvo hotspots until he is old enough for the vaccine to work.
+Wait to visit parvo hotspots until your puppy is old enough for the shots to work.

 Vaccines can also fail when your puppy is sick or stressed.
 When his immune system is compromised, he can’t build an immune response.